Nepiki/Guides/Adventures-of-Dino-Riki-achievement-guide-roadmap.md

 Step 2: Macho Riki

-There is achievements for reaching the end level bosses as Macho Riki for the first three levels, see the achievements descriptions below to know the location of those powerups.
+There are achievements for reaching the end level bosses as Macho Riki for the first three levels, see the achievements descriptions below to know the location of those powerups.
 This will give you the _Flying Dutchman_, _We just want to PUMP - YOU UP_ and _THE INCREDIBLE SWAMP THING_ achievements.
 When you succesfully get all 3, restart the game for step 3.